Legacy Search UI Framework

 - Modifying or Removing the Insert Option for the Coveo-Powered Search Page

 Creating a Search Driven Page Using the Coveo for Sitecore Legacy Search UI Framework

 A search driven page is a search page that dynamically shows content without requiring your users to enter a query.
-It is usually displayed in such a way that it does not look or feel like a search page, while still benefiting from the flexibility and dynamism of a search page.
+It’s usually displayed in such a way that it doesn’t look or feel like a search page, while still benefiting from the flexibility and dynamism of a search page.